-20 Transcription
+- 20 Transcription

-30 Record Imaging
+- 30 Record Imaging

-40 Release of Information
+- 40 Release of Information

-50 Health Data and Information Services
+- 50 Health Data Reporting

-60 Records Maintenance
+- 60 Records Maintenance

-70 Support Activities
+- 70 Support Activities (Provincial account)

-170 Registration/Appointments Workload Units (Provincial Account)
+1 70 Registration/Appointments Workload Units (Provincial Account)

 By Service Recipient

 The standardized units of time used to express the workload of a service as measured by the appropriate workload measurement system.
 In Registration functional centres, one workload unit is equivalent to one minute of unit-producing personnel time spent performing the primary service mandate of the functional centre.